SapanaDashoni15/OOPS/README.md

 static variables in a class are created & initialised once.
 Thay are shared by all the objects of the class. -> in class

+### Friend function
+A friend function is a function that is not a member of a class, but it can access the class’s private and protected members.

+Declared using the keyword friend.

+why friend function ??
+Normally, private and protected members of a class are hidden (encapsulation).
+But sometimes, we want external functions (not members of the class) to access these hidden members safely and intentionally.

+That’s where friend functions come in.

+# Friend functions break encapsulation, so they should be used only when absolutely necessary.

+They are not inherited (a derived class does not inherit friend functions).

+Use them mainly for operator overloading or closely related classes.

 Courtesy - Sourabh Shukla, Shradha Kapra